qinlihai/urlshortener/README.md

 - the Testing Webpage (React JS with hooks.
 Vite for packaging)

 ## Coming soon
-- authenticate and authorize API requests using jwt
-- Configuration and development for High availability and resilience.
 - Data engineering using Apache Flink

 ## Contact